Best Place to Carry a Gun (Conceal Carry)

 Best ways to conceal a gun

 If you are new to conceal carry, you've got a big learning curve ahead of you.
 While that might sound intimidating and challenging, it’s not a bad thing.
+It is easy to hide a gun at home in variety of gun concealment furniture available but carrying a gun is entirely different.
 Embracing the commitment to learn something new each day will not only make you more proficient, but it’ll also make you more confident in your capacity to defend yourself and your loved ones in case of danger.
 Therefore, you should identify the best way to conceal carry that will work best for you and your comfort as well.
 Here are some of the best-concealed carry methods to get you started.

 This inside-the-waistband carry position, also known as 2 or 1 o’clock offers you a little more freedom or space than other IWB positions, especially when standing.
 Carriers might be made of plastic, leather, or any other material.
 Apart from a minor reverse cant or a straight drop, these holsters aren’t different than other carriers for other positions around your belt.
 The benefits of appendix carry are fast access and excellent concealment.
 The cons include the firearm digging into your belly when seated, although it depends on your build.
 Again, there’s the issue of your weapon’s muzzle.
 When holstered, it might end up aiming at your femoral artery.

 Carrying your gun in your pocket is also another common method.
 Most of the smaller handguns will fit pretty easily along with a carrier into your front pocket.
 If you think that the pocket carry method is the right option for you, then you should look into some of the available holsters.
 Most often, there are generic carriers that fit a specific shape or caliber weapon.
 Most of these carriers have a sticky material on the outside and a slicker fabric on the inside of the holster to make the draw faster.